 Water will almost certainly find its way into the frame of your home if your siding fails.
 Moisture trapped there can cause rotting of the wood, mold growth, and other interior damage.
 This can lead to more significant issues with the interior walls in the future.

 In addition, the siding can act as a barrier against insects and other extreme weather conditions.
-By installing siding on your home, you can help to ensure that the interior of your home is properly protected.
+By installing modern wood siding on your home, you can help to ensure that the interior of your home is properly protected.
 It can aid in the preservation of infrastructure, which can deteriorate due to environmental wear and tear.
 In the long run, timely siding replacements and repairs can save you money on repair bills.

 Whatever project you are considering, keep in mind that your primary residence is more than just a house; it is your home.
 If you intend to live there for a long time, include amenities that you want regardless of their impact on resale.